codetriplett/stew/preview/stew.md

 }
 ```

-A field can be defined with a set of options to choose from by setting those types after a boolean or static type definition in an array.
-This example only uses static values, but any other type can be used as well, and those fields will show up below the dropdown if selected.
+A field can be defined with a set of options to choose from by setting those options in an array, with the first definition being a boolean one for the field itself.
+This example only uses static values, but any other type can be used as well, and those additional fields will show up below the dropdown if selected.

 ```demo form
 {